jtsternberg/AppPresser-Offline-Cache/README.md

 ## Description ##

-Adds functionality to allow AppPresser to download and use curated offline content.
+Adds WordPress REST API endpoints to allow AppPresser to download and use curated offline content.

 ## Installation ##